Table of Contents

 - HLA class III antigens determine the complement factors C2, C3 and B. Because the HLA-A to D genes are very close to each other, they are usually inherited as one block with minimal cross-over.
 25% of siblings are therefore found to be genetically identical for the HLA classes.

 The ABO system plays an important role in blood transfusion reactions, but ABO incompatibility has a minimal role in solid organ rejection.
-Tissues that are highly vascularized, such as the kidneys, can undergo hyperacute rejection in case of ABO incompatibility, hence ABO matching for these transplants might be necessary.
+Tissues that are highly vascularized,such as the kidneys, can undergo hyperacute rejection in case of ABO incompatibility, hence ABO matching for these transplants might be necessary.
+ABO matching is necessary as it ensures that there is reduced chances for rejection.
+With scientific developments it is not required that people are of the same blood type.
 Immunosuppressive therapy ameliorates this problem.

 To ensure ABO compatibility, it is important to do serologic cross-matching after HLA matching.
 The cause of hyperacute rejection, in case of ABO incompatibility, is preformed serum antibodies against ABO surface antigens, which are expressed on the surface of highly vascularized tissues such as the kidneys.